Twisted Blanchfield pairings and twisted signatures III: Applications: Introduction

-Over the years, further sliceness obstructions have been obtained by studying invariants of pairs~$(K,\beta)$, where~$K$ is a knot and~$\beta \colon \pi_1(X_K) \to GL_d(\LF)$ is a representation; (in fact instead of the exterior~$X_K$, it is often convenient to use the closed~$3$-manifold~$M_K$ obtained from~$S^3$ by~$0$-surgery on~$K$).
-While the resulting theory of twisted Alexander polynomials is vast (we refer to~\cite{FriedlVidussiSurvey} for a survey), the goal of our sequence of papers is to further develop the theory of twisted Blanchfield forms and of twisted signatures as well as to address computational aspects.
+More recently, knot theorists have taken up the study of invariants of pairs~$(K,\beta)$, where~$K$ is a knot and~$\beta \colon \pi_1(X_K) \to GL_d(\LF)$ is a representation; (in fact, instead of the exterior~$X_K$, it is often convenient to use the closed~$3$-manifold~$M_K$ obtained from~$S^3$ by~$0$-framed surgery on~$K$).
+The idea is that classical invariants correspond to the case where~$\beta$ is the trivial representation, whereas nontrivial representations capture more information about the fundamental group.